-Name

-Description

-Application name

-Installer name (visible to target)

-Name Description URL Connection to an Anonymizer where the installer was saved.
+Name Description Application name Installer name (visible to target) URL Connection to an Anonymizer where the installer was saved.
+Require administrative (Android only) If automatic acquisition fails, this option enables the user request to manually obtain root privileges from the device. privileges WARNING: the request is displayed on the target device.
 Name (BlackBerry only) Application data used to "hide" the agent.
 Description Vendor Version Certificate bound to phone IMEI (Symbian only) Device certificate.
 S60 Edition (Symbian only) Operating system version.